markaggar/Water-Monitor/README.md

 - Ensure flow/volume sensors are set
 - If low-flow leak is enabled, make sure a flow sensor is selected
  - Derived sensors (duration, average flow, hot water %) are created automatically and stay in sync with the last-session sensor.
+ - If you removed and re-added the integration, re-enable low-flow/tank leak options in the setup steps to recreate their binary sensors.

 ### Low-flow leak not triggering
 - Reduce the max low-flow threshold or the seed/persistence durations